 According to the 2011 Censes Report, South Africa has a population of 50.6 million, of which 3 million households have computers, 3 million households have access to satellite television, 10.8 million households have access to a television set, 12 million households have access to a cell phone and 14 million householders have access to the Internet.
-The literacy rate is estimated at 93% (2011).
-Pretoria, the capital city has a population of 1.501 million, Johannesburg 3.844 million, Durban 3.012 million and Cape Town 3.362 million (2011, CIA World Factbook).
+The literacy rate is estimated at 94.3% (2015).
+Pretoria, the capital city has a population of 2.059 million, Johannesburg (inlcuding Ekurhuleni) 9.399 million, Durban 2.901 million and Cape Town 3.66 million (2015, CIA World Factbook).

 South Africa is a middle-income emerging market with abundant natural resources, well-developed financial, legal, communications, energy and transport sectors, a stock exchange ranked among the top 20 in the world, and a modern infrastructure supporting efficient distribution of goods throughout the southern African region.
-Economic growth has been steady and unprecedented ranging from 2.4% in 1999, to 4.9% in 2004 to 5.1% in 2007.
-GDP fell to 2% in 2009, increased again to 3.1% in 2011.
-2.5% in 2012 and estimated of 2% for 2013.

-South Africa has the world's 26th largest economy by GDP (Gross Domestic Product) and the world's 35th largest labour force.
-It is the economic powerhouse of the African continent, and comprising 25% of the entire GDP of Africa.
+According to the 2014 rankings of the World Bank, South Africa has the world's 33nd largest economy by GDP (Gross Domestic Product) and is the second largest economy in Africa, valued at USD 350,085 million.
 South Africa spends close to 10% of GDP on ICT goods and services of which most are imported.
 ICT Research and Development spend is 0.12% of GDP with overall Research and Development spend around 0.92% of GDP.
-Services consisted of 68.4% of GDP, industry 29% and agriculture 2.6% (est 2013 CIA World FactBook)
+Services consisted of 68% of GDP, industry 29.5% and agriculture 2.5% (est 2013 CIA World FactBook)

-In relation to Communications, according to 2012 figures (CIA World FactBook), there were 4.03 million fixed phone lines in use compared with 68.4 million mobile phones.
-There were 4.761 million Internet hosts (2012) and 4.42 million Internet users (2009).
+In relation to Communications, according to 2014 figures (CIA World FactBook), there were 4.3 million fixed phone lines in use compared with 79.5 million mobile phones and 24.8 million Internet users.
 In terms of ICT infrastructure, there is an African Coast to Europe (ACE) under sea cable landed at Cape Town, EASSy (Eastern African Submarine System) and SEACOM landed at Mtunzini, South Africa Far East landed at Melkbosstrand and Mtunzini, SAT-E / WASC landed at Mtunzini andWest African Cable System landed at Yzerfontein.

-South Africa has a vibrant Higher Education sector with more than 900,000 students enrolled in the 23 state-funded tertiary institutions (universities, Universities of Technology) and 87 private institutions of Higher Education (Census 2011).
-Two more Universities have been established since the census.
-There are currently 50 registered public FET Colleges, covering training from Grade 10 to 12 and career-orientated education and training 106.
+South Africa has a vibrant Higher Education sector and according to the 2011 census there are more than 900,000 students enrolled in the 23 state-funded tertiary institutions (Universities, Universities of Technology).
+As at December 2015 there were 96 private institutions of Higher Education registered (Department of Higher Education and Training).
+Two more Universities have been established since the 2011 census and took their first intake of students in 2014.
+There are currently 50 registered public Technical Vocational Education and Training (TVET) Colleges, covering training from Grade 10 to 12 and career-orientated education and vocational training.
+Furthermore, there are 295 private TVET Colleges (Department of Higher Education and Training).